ajessu/jobeet-docs/en/starting-up-the-project.rst

 **Jobeet**.

-Each day of this book is meant to last between one and two hours, and will be the occasion to learn symfony by coding a real website, from start to finish.
-Every day, new features will be added to the application, and we'll take advantage of this development to introduce you to new symfony functionalities as well as good practices in symfony web development.
+Each day of this book is meant to last between one and two hours, and will be the occasion to learn Symfony2 by coding a real website, from start to finish.
+Every day, new features will be added to the application, and we'll take advantage of this development to introduce you to new Symfony2 functionalities as well as good practices in Symfony2 web development.

 This Book is different
 ----------------------